zjfong/test-driven-todo-api/README.md

        GET /api/todos (index)
          ✓ should respond with status 200
          ✓ should respond with a JSON object
-         ✓ should respond with a JSON object containing a list of todos ✓ todo objects should have properities: _id, description, task GET /api/todos/:id (show)
+         ✓ the JSON should have a key "todos" that points to a list (value) of todos ✓ todo objects should have properities: _id, description, task GET /api/todos/:id (show)
          ✓ should respond with status 200 - Success